Branching

 Principles

-2. Code is checked in using short living feature branches
+2. Code is checked in using short lived feature branches and pull requests (PR).
+Review is always done by someone else than the author

 A source-control branching model, where developers collaborate on code in a single branch called “trunk” (master), resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.